ibm-cloud-docs/vmwaresolutions/archiref/hcxclient/hcxclient-vcs-client-deployment.md

 * On-premises
   * One IP address for the HCX Manager appliance.
-  * One for each InterConnect Appliance, add one if there is a separate vMotion network.
+  * One for each InterConnect Appliance, and an additional one for a separate vMotion network connection, if it exists.
-  * One for each standard Network Extension
+  * One for each standard Network Extension.

 * {{site.data.keyword.cloud_notm}}
   * Two IP addresses per HCX Manager appliance connected to {{site.data.keyword.cloud_notm}}.
-The addresses can be used to connect to the internet or one or more Direct Connect lines.
+The addresses can be used to connect to the Internet or one or more Direct Connect lines.
-  * Add one if there is a separate vMotion network connection.
+  * An additional IP address for a separate vMotion network connection, if it exists.

 ## Client-side OVA download
 {: #hcxclient-vcs-client-deployment-client-ova}